 The gradual industrialization of Wedding began in the 1870s, with the establishment of the Schering Aktiengesellschaft (1871) in Müllerstrasse 170-171, which remained one of the most influential Wedding-based companies until it was bought by Bayer Pharma in 2006.

 The same year (1871) the brothers Max and August Hasse established their machine factory “Max Hasse Comp.” north of Wedding station which was inaugurated in 1872.
+Learn more about the building history here.

 It was around this time that Wedding started to transform into a densely populated working-class district, in which so-called “Mietskasernen” (tenements) were established, with overpopulated apartment buildings and precarious living conditions.